 Enterprise collaboration software gives every worker access to a single platform that serves as the central hub for all communication.
 They can store and reference documentation, contact managers and colleagues, and check for important updates.

 By centralizing communication in this way, employees don’t have to waste time jumping between different apps and tools.
-It’s estimated that frontline workers spend three hours every week looking for information.
-That’s three hours that could be spent on more productive collaboration, like giving feedback to managers about improving the workplace.
+They can instead spend more time on productive collaboration, like giving feedback to managers about improving the workplace.

 Without software to centralize internal communication, teams can start to operate in silos with little opportunity for cross-team collaboration.
 That can lead to: